Clofazimine- and Rifapentine-Containing Treatment Shortening Regimens in Drug-Susceptible Tuberculosis: The CLO-FAST Study

 Measured at Weeks 2, 8, and 13 (end of investigational treatment)

-Time Frame: Measured through Week 65
+Time Frame: Measured at Weeks 2, 8, and Week 13

-Time Frame: Measured through Week 65
+Time Frame: From entry through Week 65

 Defined as the first of two (consecutive or non-consecutive) negative sputum cultures without an intervening positive culture, and/or visits wherein the participant is unable to produce sputum and has no signs of active TB